Planck35/planck35.github.io/_posts/2020-01-16-music-note.md

 > If a song is in minor key, then you can move it around to any other minor key.

-The notes that the tune ends on is always a big clue on its key, because it's almost the note that the key takes its name from.
+The notes that the tune ends on is always a big clue on its key, because it's almost the note that the key takes its name from.oiuytr-098